01 January 2025

 Dicks don’t inherit God’s kingdom!

 But this is what we’re gonna find all over Christianism: People who figure they’re saved, so they needn’t be anything more than “good enough,” and try to whitewash all their hypocrisy and compromise.
-They don’t love the Lord their God with all their heart, life, purpose, and might.
+They don’t love the Lord their God with all their heart, soul, mind, and strength.
 They can’t.
 They have no religion.

 There’s a place where religion finally dies, but there’s nothing but selfish pride at the back of it.
 They imagine it’s dancing with their Father in fields of grace, but it’s just lawlessness and faithlessness.
 A form of religion with none of God’s power in it, 2Ti 3.5 for they’ve rejected everything he cares about and stands for.
 Not just faith without works, or works without faith; neither.
 Irreligion.

 Of course, in the absence of true religion, other things slip in.
-But I already wrote on that.
+But that’s another rant.